Jofay-zs/maybe-yes/README.md

 ## Forking and Attribution

-This repo is no longer maintained.
 You’re free to fork it under the AGPLv3.
 To stay compliant and avoid trademark issues:

 - Be sure to include the original [AGPLv3 license](https://github.com/maybe-finance/maybe/blob/main/LICENSE) and clearly state in your README that your fork is based on Maybe Finance but is **not affiliated with or endorsed by** Maybe Finance Inc.
 - "Maybe" is a trademark of Maybe Finance Inc. and therefore, use of it is NOT allowed in forked repositories (or the logo)